 On the day of the cruise, we travelled by train from Amsterdam to Rotterdam which roughly takes about an hour and a half and arrived at the port by 11am which was really crowded with passengers by the time we got there.
 However, despite the crowd, embarkation was a breeze and were on the ship 30 minutes after we arrived the at port.

 Our first impression of the MS Rotterdam was that it was very similar to the MS Volendam which felt really spacious despite the ship having a full capacity of guests.
 Its decor had many Asian-Inspired pieces including the famous Terra Cotta Warriors from Xi'An, China and Samurai Armor from Japan, there were also a large scale model in the dining room of Rotterdam V which was the predecessor to today's MS Rotterdam, these pieces created an elegant yet subtle decor which we really appreciated during the cruise.

 We were looking forward to this port as we’ve heard so much about it but we never had the chance to visit it, we were also glad that it was an overnight stop so we had much more time to visit this beautiful city.
-During our stop we visited the highlights such as the Sagrada Familia, Parc Guell and the Las Ramblas.
+During our stop we visited the highlights such as the Sagrada Familia, Parc Guell (which was quite a challenge to get to!) and the Las Ramblas.
 We also had the chance to sample some local tapas and enjoy some of the street life in the evening.

 We went to the famed Casino and was not impressed by the structure but more of the sports cars zipping around the entrance and we even spotted some royalty from the Middle East which really made it seem that we were standing in the midst of a James Bond flick.
 Apart from the casino, the view from the royal palace was amazing where we could see pretty much all of Monaco together with France and Italy bordering her.